Finnish Tatars: The reception of Tatars in Finland

 The Tatar merchants who came to Finland were at times accused of trading without license and avoiding paying taxes.
 In general, however, Tatars were better thought of in Finland than in Russia, which is believed to have been their main reason for settling in the country.
 According to the Finnish authorities, the motive for the majority of merchants to come to the country was not discrimination experienced in Russia, but apparently simply the pursuit of a better standard of living.
 The purpose in the beginning was usually to return home after having earned enough.

 If these Tatar emigrants experienced suspicions among the Finns, it usually did not focus on them being Muslim, rather, them being from Russia.
 From time to time, the Tatars came under accusations of a "communist spy".
 These were usually baseless accusations based on the alleged "pro-Bolshevik" opinions of individual Tatars.
 They gained trust from the law enforcers, because among them there were people who were on good terms with and worked together with Finnish university people and activists.
-A clear example of this is Hasan Kanykoff.
-(1880 – 1954).
+A clear example of this is Hasan Kanykoff (1880 – 1954).

-Based on individual interviews of later generations of Finnish Tatars, there has not been much discrimination in Finland apart from the occasional name calling, most notably "tattari", a kind of intentionally skewed version of tataari.
+Based on individual interviews of later generations of Finnish Tatars, there has not been much discrimination in Finland apart from the occasional name calling, most notably tattari, a kind of intentionally distorted version of tataari.
 However, the epithet in question, led to an incident in 1961, as a result of which two Finnish Tatars were sent to prison and the third to payment for damages.
 The trio assaulted one metal shop operator, permanently damaging his sight.
 The man had allegedly called them "tattari" in a Helsinki restaurant on May Day night.
 The abusers together had to pay the victim a total of 1,105,000 Finnish marks.

 Two more serious attacks against the community are known in Finland: In 1942, soldier Siadetdin Samlihan, during his free time, was shot to death in Helsinki, while walking on the street with his friend.
-The shooter was never reached.
-Motivation was speculated as such that maybe the shooter thought they spoke Russian and therefore were Russian spies.
-The second incident was in Tampere during 1990s, when a firebomb was thrown into a Tatar home.
+The shooter was never found.
+It was speculated that the killer may have thought that the Tatars spoke Russian and therefore were Russian spies.
+The second incident was in Tampere during the 1990s, when a firebomb was thrown into a Tatar home.